|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 |The final degree is awarded by the University of Chichester to successful students.|

-The MBA programme builds on knowledge and understanding gained through professional experience to develop leadership and strategic management skills.
-The programme consists of a combination of generalist and specialist modules.
-The generalist modules (Understanding Workplace Behaviour, Business Finance and the Macro-economic Environment) cover areas of key management knowledge.
+The Master of Business Administration (MBA) programme , builds on knowledge and understanding gained through professional experience to develop leadership and strategic management skills.
+This London School of Management Education programme consists of a combination of generalist and specialist modules.
+The generalist modules, such as Understanding Workplace Behaviour, Business Finance, and the Macro-economic Environment, cover areas of key management knowledge.

 The course aims to:

-Students who wish to undertake the Master’s programme must:
+Students who wish to undertake the Master of Business administration (MBA) programme must:

 Please contact the Admissions Office to find out if your qualification is suitable.
 If you do not have a UK qualification or an International Baccalaureate we will use UK ENIC (Formerly UK NARIC) to find out how the qualifications, you already have compared to UK qualifications.
 UK ENIC is a UK agency that provides information and advice about how qualifications and skills from overseas compare to UK qualifications.